Poeticalto/ttoc-mumble-bot/readme.md

 ## Setup

-ttoc-mumble-bot requires a certificate in order to connect to a mumble server.
+ttoc-mumble-bot requires a certificate in order to connect to a mumble server, but doesn't require anything else to be functional.

 You can use the following command to generate a certificate: <pre><code>openssl req -x509 -newkey rsa:2048 -nodes -keyout key.pem -out cert.pem</code></pre>

 ttoc-mumble-bot saves all information in .txt files.
 I'm working on making a better system, but this works for now.
 All .txt files which don't have API info are created on first launch by the bot.

+Info on how to set up the three APIS can be found in later sections of this readme.

 Here's how each .txt file is structured: